Dean Paul is in his 13th season as head coach at Ohio Northern University.

 He comes to ONU after a four-year stint as an assistant coach at Ohio Wesleyan from 2008-11.

 Compston also has experience coaching at Virginia-Wise, Newberry (S.C.) and Concord (W.Va.), Urbana, West Virginia Tech, Earlham (Ind.), Valparaiso (Ind.), Manchester (Ind.), Lock Haven (Pa.), Ball State and Defiance.

 He was head football coach at Urbana from 1996-2000.

 Compston received a bachleor’s degree in biology and chemistry from Defiance and a master’s degree from Ball State in physical education.

 |Title:||Assistant Football Coach|

-Kyle Green is in his second season as an assistant coach at Ohio Northern and will assist with the linebackers.
+Kyle Green is in his third season as an assistant coach at Ohio Northern and will assist with the linebackers.